Description

 C Demos

-and then from the root of the
+At the root of the repository, build with:

-./demo/c/porcupine_demo_mic ${LIBRARY_PATH} lib/common/porcupine_params.pv \
+./demo/c/build/porcupine_demo_mic ${LIBRARY_PATH} lib/common/porcupine_params.pv \

 Replace ${LIBRARY_PATH}